How do I choose the right air cooler for my space?

-The water tank capacity does not necessarily dictate the cooling performance of the air cooler however, it affects the time you need to refill the tank and the physical size of the cooler.
+The water tank capacity does not necessarily dictate the cooling performance of the air cooler; however, it affects the time you need to refill the tank and the physical size of the cooler.
 Smaller water tanks may physically fit better in smaller rooms.
-Some room coolers and outdoor coolers have a built-in continuous-water supply connection that allows you to connect with your home’s water hose for continuous tank refills.
-You can find a simple guide below for choosing an air cooler based on tank size:
+Some room coolers and outdoor coolers have a built-in continuous water supply connection that allows you to connect with your home’s water hose for continuous tank refills.

 What is an evaporative air cooler?

-Honeywell Evaporative Air Coolers are an environmentally-friendly and cost-friendly cooling option for your home or office.
-Much like a breeze flowing across a lake or the refreshing cool air you feel near a waterfall, air coolers produce a comfortable, cool breeze with the natural process of water evaporation.
+Honeywell Evaporative Air Coolers are an environmentally friendly and cost-friendly cooling option for your home or office.
+Much like a breeze flowing across a lake or the refreshing cool air you feel near a waterfall, air coolers produce a cool, comfortable breeze through the natural process of water evaporation.

 How is an air cooler different from a standard fan?